Coffee roaster printed poly mailers artwork proof checklist

 The process usually starts after the buyer sends final artwork and the supplier confirms the bag spec.
 Prepress checks the file structure, confirms the dieline, and prepares a proof that shows placement, color intent, and print boundaries.
 Behind the scenes, someone is checking resolution, font handling, overprint settings, knockout behavior, and whether the layers are named clearly enough to avoid confusion.

 A visual mockup helps, but it is not the same as a production proof.
 A render can place the logo in the right spot and still miss the side seam, gusset, or the way the film folds when the bag is filled.
-A production proof tells you whether the print survives the real structure.
+A production proof shows whether the print survives the real structure.
 That is the point.
 If a design depends on perfect symmetry, flexible packaging will expose the weakness quickly.

 For roasters, this is also where practical questions show up.
 Is the bag size right for the ship-from workflow?
 Does the finish make dark ink look muddy?
 Is there enough room for the label without crossing a crease?
 Has the file been mirrored by accident?
 These are boring questions, and boring questions save money.